-- Evaluating and making recommendations regarding computer hardware requirements, operating system, and application software requirements, and modifications to existing application systems. - Conducting user training of applicable applications as needed. - Implementing system security requirements, and access controls. - Administering Active Directory, windows 2019 server administration. - Troubleshooting application and technology issues with server, workstations, hardware, software, and network.
+- Implementing system security requirements, and access controls. - Administering Active Directory, Windows 2019 server administration. - Troubleshooting application and technology issues with servers, workstations, hardware, software, and network.

 Administrative Assistant/Bookkeeper: The Administrative Assistant/Bookkeeper is Norma Chavez.
 She works under general supervision by the Executive Director.
-The Admin Assistant performs work as a receptionist and assists the Accountant in daily, weekly and monthly bookkeeping duties.
-The Admin Assistant also assists the Senior Planning Manager/Mobility Manager in administering transportation related programs; and performing various other transportation studies and analyses.
+The Admin Assistant performs work as a receptionist and assists the Accountant in daily, weekly, and monthly bookkeeping duties.
+The Admin Assistant also assists the Senior Planning Manager/Mobility Manager in administering transportation-related programs; and performing various other transportation studies and analyses.

-Lead Data Technician: Under limited supervision, the Lead Data Technician operates electronic traffic equipment; collects data and enters data/downloads out of Metrocount meters; He ensures traffic technicians have all of their supplies and direction for traffic counts; He performs routine maintenance on YMPO vehicles; He enters data into the Arizona Traffic Data Management System (TDMS) MS2 spreadsheets and verifies that data is accurate; He provides building maintenance as needed; he archives and performs facilities management; and other duties as assigned.
+Lead Data Technician: Under limited supervision, the Lead Data Technician operates electronic traffic equipment; collects data and enters data/downloads out of Metrocount meters; He ensures traffic technicians have all of their supplies and direction for traffic counts; performs routine maintenance on YMPO vehicles; enters data into the Arizona Traffic Data Management System (TDMS) MS2 spreadsheets and verifies that data is accurate; provides building maintenance as needed; archives and performs facilities management; and other duties as assigned.